 Roles in accounting and finance of numerous publicly listed entities, particularly those involved in Africa have provided Mrs Petrovic a base from which to contribute to the accounting and governance functions at Pancontinental.

-Mrs Petrovic was appointed Company Secretary in April 2010, Alternate for Mr Kennedy in July 2017 and Executive Director in September 2018.
+Mrs Petrovic was appointed Company Secretary in April 2010, Executive Director in December 2016, Alternate for Mr Kennedy in July 2017 and reappointed Executive Director in September 2018.

 FORMER DIRECTOR